-A cover letter describing what the applicant sees as their future potential contributions in teaching, mentoring, research, practice, and service to the Department, community, and the field based on their past accomplishments, experiences, and leadership;
+A cover letter of approximately 600 words describing what the applicant sees as their future potential contributions to the Department, community, and the field based on their past accomplishments, experiences, and leadership;

-A statement describing demonstrated experience in support of increasing equity, diversity, and inclusion in academic or other settings.
+A statement of approximately 600 words describing the applicant's demonstrated experience in support of increasing equity, diversity, and inclusion in academic or other settings;

 Equal Employment Opportunity Statement

 University of Washington is an affirmative action and equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, color, creed, religion, national origin, sex, sexual orientation, marital status, pregnancy, genetic information, gender identity or expression, age, disability, or protected veteran status.